Shionogi Disclosure Policy

 The Company discloses information in conformity with the Companies Act, the Financial Instruments and Exchange Act, and all other applicable laws and regulations, as well as the timely disclosure rules stipulated by the stock exchanges on which the Company is listed.

 The Company actively discloses information that it believes is necessary for shareholders and investors to make their investment decisions, even when the information lies outside the scope of the applicable laws and regulations and timely disclosure rules.
+The Company also actively discloses information about its efforts to meet the interests and demands of society.

 Information disclosed via EDINET or TDnet is posted as soon as possible on the Company’s website to ensure the timeliness and fairness of information disclosure.